-Examples of Mr. Benice’s successful civil trial practice include:
+Examples of Mr. Benice’s civil and criminal trial practice include:

-In February 2006, on behalf of his client, Mr. Benice successfully settled a serious personal injury case, recovering $1,000,000 shortly before trial was scheduled to commence.
+In February 2006, on behalf of his client, Mr. Benice successfully settled a serious personal injury case, recovering insurance policy limits of $1,000,000 shortly before trial was scheduled to commence.

 In April 2004, Mr. Benice successfully negotiated a $1,795,000 net settlement, to settle his client’s malpractice claims against the client’s former counsel, after jury selection concluded in an Orange County Superior Court Action.